amortensen/dots-architecture/draft-ietf-dots-architecture.md

 A DOTS server is a DOTS agent capable of receiving, processing and possibly acting on requests for help coordinating attack response DOTS clients.
 The DOTS server authenticates and authorizes DOTS clients as described in
-{{signaling-sessions}}, and maintains signaling session state, tracking requests for mitigation, reporting on the status of active mitigations, and terminating signaling sessions in the extended absence of a client heartbeat or when a session times out.
+{{signaling-sessions}}, and maintains signal channel state, tracking requests for mitigation, reporting on the status of active mitigations, and terminating signal channels in the extended absence of a client heartbeat or when a session times out.

-Assuming the preconditions discussed below exist, a DOTS client maintaining an active signaling session with a DOTS server may reasonably expect some level of mitigation in response to a request for coordinated attack response.
+Assuming the preconditions discussed below exist, a DOTS client maintaining an active signal channel with a DOTS server may reasonably expect some level of mitigation in response to a request for coordinated attack response.

 The DOTS server enforces authorization of DOTS clients' signals for mitigation.